tkataras/Automatic-Cell-Counting-with-TWS/README.md

 From the ImageJ bar, navigate and select __Plugins >> ACCT 2__

 __2.1__ Once again, the program must know where it is downloaded.
 Select the directory/folder named __scripts_for_auto_cell_count__. [scripts_for_auto_cell_count](scripts_for_auto_cell_count)

-TODO maybe add links to each folder inside of this README?
+TODO: Maybe add links to each folder inside of this README?

 <img src = "figures/selectSource.PNG">